jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 </video>
 </center>

 Moving the camera around we see that our character model is always facing in the same direction.
-To make it face in the direction of the camera we combine pitch and yaw rotations, and use them in the model matrix calculation.
+To make it face in the same direction as the camera we combine pitch and yaw rotations, and use them in the model matrix calculation.

 $$ Rotate = R_y(yaw) \cdot R_x(pitch).$$

 The implementations of third-person cameras can vary.
-You may wish the character movement to be independent of the camera movement, to do this you would need a separate character and matrix orientation quaternions can
+You may wish the character movement to be independent of the camera movement, to do this you would need a separate character and matrix orientation quaternions.